Subscribe to blog updates via email »

 Note that BookBub has other ways of promoting books besides the Featured Deal.
 There are BookBub Ads, which are display ads you can run on BookBub’s website or in their emails.
 BookBub does not curate these ads – any author can advertise their book with BookBub.
 BookBub also has the Featured New Release, for new books, which is curated but is generally not as competitive nor sought-after as the BookBub Featured Deal.

-How do you get a deal on BookBub?
+How do you get a deal BookBub Featured Deal?

-Here’s my advice for finally getting accepted for a BookBub Featured Deal.
+Here’s my advice to authors for finally getting accepted for a BookBub Featured Deal.

 Many self-published and indie authors only publish to Amazon.
 One reason they do this is that it’s more simple.
 Amazon makes up about 90% of my revenue from book sales, and it has nearly that share of the entire ebook market.